Common name: Red Fox

 Vixens mate once a year and will accept males over a three-day period.
-Breeding is triggered by by changing day length and food availability.
-Male foxes are infertile from September to March due to the absence of sperm in the testes during this period.
-Within Australian fox populations, mating typically occurs over a 3-to-7-week period from mid-June to the end of July.
+Breeding is triggered by changing day length and food availability.
+In Australian, mating typically occurs over a 3-to-7-week period from mid-June to the end of July.

 Fox litters vary from three to five cubs.
 Pregnancy lasts for 51 to 53 days, and cubs are born in dens early August to late September.

 The cub's eyes begin to open after 8 to 14 days.

-Cubs eat regurgitated meat at around 3 weeks and partly digested whole food items are consumed around 4 weeks of age.
+Cubs eat regurgitated meat at around 3 weeks and partly digested whole food items at around 4 weeks.
 Vixens cease lactating and wean cubs at 5 to 8 weeks.

-Cubs emerge from the den at around 6 weeks of age, and by 8 to 10 weeks they abandon the den and live on the surface.
+Cubs emerge from the den at around 6 weeks, and by 8 to 10 weeks they abandon the den and live on the surface.

 Although they may stay in their family groups, juvenile foxes become completely independent by March.

 Dispersal from the natal area occurs from March onwards when juvenile foxes are 6 to 9 months old.

 Young foxes are sexually mature by 9 to 10 months, with 85 per cent of young females breeding in the first year.

-Young foxes disperse from their family unit around the beginning of autumn, which can result in a large floating population of young foxes looking for a place to live.
+Young foxes typically disperse from their family unit at the beginning of autumn, which can result in a large floating population of young foxes looking for a place to live.
 Since the mortality of adult foxes is considerably high (50 to 60 per cent), there is a rapid and considerable change in territory occupancy from one year to another.

 Dispersal of young foxes is an instinctive behaviour that occurs in all populations of foxes over varying distances.
 Dispersal distances are usually shorter where resources are abundant and greater where resources are scarce.